Research and Translations

 - We will acknowledge research requests and payment upon receipt.
 Due to the large number of requests we receive, limited staff and our policy of taking them in date order, please expect a minimum of 8-10 weeks before a report is returned to you.

 For those of you who might want a quicker turn-around time:

 Former Museum of Danish America intern Jesper Jacobsen specializes in a variety of less-accessible legal documents.
-Information about his services may be seen at http://genostory.dk.
+He may be contacted by email.

 To Request a Translation:

 - Send or email a clear copy of the material to be translated, rather than the originals.
 Museum of Danish America cannot be responsible for original documents.

 - Print and fill out the Translation Request Form.